PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 17:56:07
+Last updated: 2024-04-02 17:56:40
-Random Quote: Start where you are.
-Use what you have.
-Do what you can. - Arthur Ashe
+Random Quote: The best cure for the body is a quiet mind. - Napoleon